MicrosoftDocs/VBA-Docs/api/Excel.OLEDBConnection.SavePassword.md

 ## Remarks

-This property is used in both ODBC and OLEDB queries, and by both PivotTables and QueryTables.
+This property is used in both ODBC and OLE DB queries, and by both PivotTables and QueryTables.